kavya-naik-21/machine-coding-frontend/readme.md

-This repository has the code for frequently asked questions machine-coding round
+This repository contains solutions for frequently asked questions in the machine coding round.